uwdub/web-dub/_people/template.md

 # A person may have multiple positions.
 Positions consist of titles and units.
 # Each value for a field must match one of the options below exactly.
 #
-# Valid faculty titles: Professor, Professor Emeritus
+# Valid faculty titles: Assistant Professor, Associate Professor, Professor,
+#                       Senior Lecturer
 #
 # Valid faculty and doctoral units:
 #   Computer Science & Engineering